molgenis/molgenis-emx2/README.md

 ### first

+*  remove option for refback to be updateable
 *  download of extended class should include superclass values
 *  download of superclass should only include superclass records
 *  download using filter that is applied in explorer view